📖

 Repository Protocol

-The transport implementation is also responsible for indicating the location of the package, e.g. the folder (S/FTP) or collection (SWORD) the package will be transferred to within the downstream repository.
+The transport implementation is also responsible for indicating the location of the package, e.g. the folder (SFTP) or collection the package will be transferred to within the downstream repository.
 These transport hints are supplied as key-value pairs to the underlying implementation.

-If the repository protocol is SWORDv2, S/FTP, or InvenioRDM the existing implementation may be reused, otherwise write your own.
+If the repository protocol is DSpace API, SFTP, or InvenioRDM the existing implementation may be reused, otherwise write your own.

 If the repository has a use case that is not handled by an existing implementation, it might be accommodated by supporting new transport hints for an existing implementation rather than writing a novel implementation.
 Supporting an additional transport hint involves: